Statusnone420/PR-Dashboard/PLAN.md

 - No changing the current board workflow semantics.
 - No hiding scores behind unexplained labels.
 - No editing source, tests, styles, docs, or package scripts outside the requested phase scope.
+- No commits, branches, pull requests, or pushes unless explicitly requested by the user.

 ---